Jump to video!

-This incredibly simple 4-ingredient cabbage recipe has gained much popularity in Thailand because it is such a delicious side vegetable to go with just about any Thai meal!
-The humble cabbage transforms into a garlicky, umami dish with just one seasoning ingredient.
-Hard to believe how good this is given how few ingredients there are, but it's such a useful dish to have in your repertoire because you can cook it up in an instant on a busy weeknight!
+The humble cabbage transforms into a garlicky, umami dish with just one seasoning: fish sauce.
+Hard to believe how good this is given how few ingredients there are, but it's such a useful dish to have in your repertoire, trust me on this!

 Watch The Full Video Tutorial!